I am an avid fisherman and hunter from the great state of Texas.

-This step is where the closed cell foam indicator is formed and attached to the hook.
+This step is where the closed-cell foam indicator is formed and attached to the hook.
 The foam indicator makes the PMC Emerger more visible when fished dry and slows its sink rate when fished wet.
-Start Step 3 as follows:

-- Then, cut the corners at an angle on one side of the rectangle to form a point.
+- Cut the corners at an angle on one side of the rectangle to form a point.

-- Next, attach the foam to the top of the hook shank about a hook eye length behind the hook eye using several wraps of tying thread.
+- Next, attach the foam to the top of the hook shank about a hook-eye's length behind the hook eye using several wraps of tying thread.

 - Be sure the foam remains on the top of the hook shank, and then secure with several more thread wraps and a half hitch.

 - Once secure, trim the foam to form a small square shape, then apply a drop of head cement to the thread wraps to include the midge body.

 - Let the cement dry, then proceed to Step 4.

 Finally, you need to attach the hackle to the hook to give the PMC Emerger its ability to simulate an emerger "just breaking through" the surface!
 Attach the hackle as follows: